Data Centers in Mcallen

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts McAllen’s data centers serve the thriving international trade, logistics, healthcare, and retail sectors of the Rio Grande Valley.
-Their proximity to the border is essential for companies managing supply chains and binational operations.
+Proximity To Key Business Districts: McAllen's data centers serve the thriving international trade, logistics, and manufacturing sectors located along the U.S.-Mexico border.
+Proximity to these industries is critical for applications that manage supply chains and cross-border commerce.

-Regional Market Reach The market provides excellent low-latency connectivity to the 1.4 million residents of the Rio Grande Valley and key industrial centers in northern Mexico, including Reynosa and Monterrey.
+Regional Market Reach: The market provides excellent low-latency connectivity to the entire Rio Grande Valley, a region with over 1.3 million people, and key metropolitan areas in northern Mexico, including Monterrey.

-Tax Advantage For Data Centers Texas offers a significant state sales and use tax exemption on equipment, software, and power consumed by qualified data centers.
-This incentive directly reduces the capital investment and ongoing operational costs for new builds or expansions.
+Tax Advantage For Data Centers: Texas offers a significant state sales and use tax exemption on equipment, software, and electricity purchased for qualified data centers.
+This incentive directly reduces both the initial capital investment and ongoing operational expenses for operators and their customers.

 Natural Disaster Risk

-McAllen has a moderate natural disaster risk profile, with a National Risk Index score of 43.46, as of September 2025.
-The area is located far enough inland to mitigate the most severe impacts of coastal events, though it is not entirely immune to tropical weather systems.
+McAllen has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 43.46 out of 100 as of September 2025.
+While the overall risk is not severe, the location's primary hazards are tied to its Gulf Coast proximity and regional climate.